crux-arm/crux-arm-release/README.md

 - Alternatively, you can use Arch or Debian for ARM (or similar distributions).
 In this case, ensure that the basic tools `make`, `gcc`, `git`, `xz`, and necessary development headers and libraries are installed.

 ### Dockerized
-- You can build the CRUX-ARM release on CRUX Linux for `x86_64` or even on other Linux distributions or macOS capable of running multi-arch Docker containers.
+- You can build the CRUX-ARM release on CRUX Linux for `x86_64` or even on other Linux distributions or macOS capable of running multi-arch Docker containers using VirtioFS driver for file sharing.
 - The `tools/dockerize.sh` script will handle the process inside a Docker container, abstracting the need for a native ARM environment.
 For example, to run the bootstrap it would be something like:
     ```bash
     tools/dockerize.sh bootstrap